JohnSmith-Kyon/CS420-Course-Project/README.md

 Group 14 .

-U-Net-v1.1 is the baseline of U-Net.
+U-Net-v1.1 is the fianl version of U-Net baseline.

 1. The generated images are included in  '/result/'.